Seir Kieran GAA: Re-capturing the Leinster Crown, 1984

 In the thrilling Offaly v Wexford Leinster Senior Hurling Final on 8 July 1984, Joe Dooley made his Championship debut and scored 0-2.
 In all, nine Offaly players found the range, each score proving vital to a 1-15 to 2-11 victory.
 The decisive goal was scored by Padraig Horan.
 For Wexford, one point was all that Tony Doran was able to prise out of the rock-like and imperturbable Eugene Coughlan at number 3.
 Coughlan, as well as midfielder Tom Conneely (St Rynagh's), got a particularly rousing reception when the new Leinster Champions arrived in Birr at midnight.
 This form was continued in a 4-15 to 1-10 All Ireland Semi-final win over Galway (5 August 1984 at Thurles).
 Joachim Kelly's power and pace at midfield set the tempo.
 Joe Dooley's 2-3 made him top scorer, but overall this was an emphatic team performance; and Offaly were seen as having the edge ahead of the Centenary All Ireland against Cork.
-The unaccustomed "favorites" tag did not sit well with the team management.
+The unaccustomed "favourites" tag did not sit well with the team management.
 Mindful of Cork's great comeback in the Munster Final, Tony Murphy queried: "Just how good were Galway?
 If I knew that I'd be happier."

 On 2 September 1984, Cork comprehensively won the All Ireland Final by 3-16 to 1-12.
 Offaly's scorers were Mark Corrigan (1-2), Pat Carroll and Pat Delaney (0-4 each), and Padraig Horan (0-2).
 Denis Mulcahy kept Joe Dooley well shackled (although, of the 32 hurlers in action that day, Dooley alone would take part in the brace of classic Offaly v Cork All Ireland Semi-finals at the close of the Century.)
-Seanie O'Leary (2-1),John Fenton (0-7) and Tony O'Sullivan (0-6) were the chief scorers for Cork, and they did the main damage when Offaly faded out in the third quarter.
+Seanie O'Leary (2-1), John Fenton (0-7) and Tony O'Sullivan (0-6) were the chief scorers for Cork, and they did the main damage when Offaly faded out in the third quarter.
 Eugene Coughlan kept Jimmy Barry-Murphy scoreless (ensuring that he would be nominated for Seir Kieran's first All Star Award that Autumn).
 Nonetheless, it was a somber and downcast Offaly panel that departed Semple Stadium.
 Their County saw things differently.
 "WELCOME HOME TO OFFALY'S OWN HEROES", ran the Midland Tribune's banner headline over a picture of a thronged and appreciative Emmett Square that night.